 - Refacing adhesive alternatives exist that are odorless and non-toxic.

 Now that you know the differences between refinishing and refacing, it's time to ask yourself, "Which method will you choose for your next kitchen remodeling project?"
+Schedule a free in-home design consultation with a Kitchen Magic expert so we can help you get the most out of your investment.

 If you still have questions about what cabinet refacing entails, check out our video below for a full explanation.